MayDay5312002/AWS-flask-deployment/README.md

 certbot renew
 ```

-you can automatically renew the ssl by:
+you can see any cron for crontab:
 ```bash
 sudo crontab -l
 #If it doesn't work then search it